ZIP-Codes.com

 Free tier: 60 requests per minute.
 Paid tiers: 300 req/min on Developer ($49/mo) and Professional ($149/mo); 600 req/min on Business ($499/mo).
 Daily credit ceilings: 2,500 credits/day free tier, 100K/350K/1.5M monthly on paid tiers.
 One credit per /v2/address call regardless of match outcome.

 Single API key, passed either as an X-Api-Key header or a key= query parameter.
 No USERID.
 No password.
 No OAuth handshake or token refresh.
-The key is generated in your dashboard at zip-codes.com/api and can be rotated, scoped to specific IPs or domains, or split into multiple keys (up to 25 on the Business tier) for separate environments.
+The key is generated in your dashboard at zip-codes.com/api and can be rotated, scoped to specific IPs or domains, or split into multiple keys (up to 25 on the Business tier).

 Web Tools was US-only.
 We cover Canadian addresses too — full 1,600+ FSAs and 876,000+ 6-character postal codes, native on every relevant endpoint, no separate subscription. /v2/quick-zip and /v2/zip accept Canadian FSA / postal codes directly; /v2/distance handles cross-border pairs in one call.